This is a suggested two week travel itinerary for Mexico that covers Mexico City, San Cristóbal de las Casas, Palenque, Mérida and Playa Del Carmen.

 Day 5

-The best location to book your stay in San Cristóbal de las Casas as a first time visitor is the Historic Center.
+Where to stay in San Cristóbal de las Casas: The best location to book your stay in San Cristóbal as a first time visitor is the Historic Center.

 Day 6

-Start your day by visiting Casa Na Bolom which is the headquarters of a foundation dedicated to saving the region's forests and native inhabitants, and also includes a museum.
-Then visit Catedral de San Cristóbal which is set on a lively plaza.
-It dates back to 1528 and features a baroque façade and a gilded altar.
-Have lunch at one of the lovely restaurants in the city center.
+Begin your day with a trip to Casa Na Bolom, the main hub of a foundation focused on preserving the area's forests and indigenous communities, which also houses a fascinating museum.
+Next, head over to Catedral de San Cristóbal, located in a vibrant plaza.
+This stunning cathedral, built in 1528, boasts a baroque façade and a beautifully gilded altar.
+For lunch, choose from one of the lovely restaurants in the city center.

 Day 7

-Start your day with trip to indigenous village San Juan Chamula which is situated some 10 km from San Cristóbal de las Casas.
-Virtually the entire population of the municipality is indigenous and speaks an indigenous language.
-While in Chamula it surely feels like you've stepped back in time.
-After Chamula you can visit Zinacantan which is another close by village.
-Here you can visit the local church and also checkout some local weaving techniques.
+Begin your day with a visit to the indigenous village of San Juan Chamula, located about 10 km from San Cristóbal de las Casas.
+The majority of the residents in this municipality are indigenous and communicate in their native language.
+When you’re in Chamula, it truly feels like you’ve traveled back in time.
+After exploring Chamula, you can head over to Zinacantan, another nearby village.
+There, you can explore the local church and observe some traditional weaving techniques.

-Travel Tip: To explore Chamula I recommend to hire a local guide or visit Chamula with a tour company.
+Travel Tip: To explore Chamula, I suggest hiring a local guide or joining a tour group for the best experience.

 Day 8-9: Palenque